DragonSenses/visionize/architectural-decision-log.md

 It will contain a prop interface that contains an `id`, and `errors` which will contain the `fieldErrors` from `useServerAction.ts`

+feat: add prop interface to FormSelector

+Define the FormPickerProps interface with id and errors properties and use it as the prop type for the FormSelector component.
+This improves the type safety and readability of the code.

 ```tsx
 "use client";